lsst-sitcom/sitcomtn-037/index.rst

      These bootcamps will be used as the initial training materials.
      It is expected that In-kind contributors and/or other delegates can augment the content, provide improvements, and eventually take over some of the training.

+Because much of the required values when dealing with images are calculated by the rapid analysis framework, which utilizes pipe tasks, observers nor in-kind contributors can be expected to deliver code.
+The most obvious training regarding dealing with rapid analysis data is the querying of the database.
+However, so long as the implementation is built around an efd-client type tool, or even standard SQL queries, then no formal training is required.

+In similar vein is the usage of the CVT.
+This is not sufficiently complex to require special bootcamps.
+The CCS team will deliver a user-guide with examples to demonstrate and explain the functionality.

+Where special training is required is with regards to use of the Catcher, and the development of custom on-the-fly jobs, generation of artifacts, and alerts to the user.
+Because the development of the Catcher framework is in its infancy, a formal training package cannot yet be developed.
+However, upon completion, or at least the implementation of an alpha version, the following training materials will be required:

+#.
+A bootcamp, or series of bootcamps, that explains:
+   - How to create a trigger for a Catcher job based on the evalation of a boolean condition (e.g. measured value exceeds a threshold)
+   - The multiple scenarios in which an analysis job can be written and executed
+   - The multiple types of artifacts that can be generated, ranging from a single scalar, to complex data objects, to a png file.
+   - How to archive the artifact
+   - How to display an artifact, including how to deploy a Bokeh App that utilizes the aformentioned complex data object
+   - How to alert a user, specifically an operator, that an artifact is available for viewing (with a level of urgency attached)

+#.
 List of possible trainings:

 - Creation of a job that spawns a calculation, creates an artifact, displays the artifact, and alerts a user